martinus/nanobench/src/docs/tutorial.rst

    required 3 instructions, which took ~18 CPU cycles.
 There was a single branch per call, with only 0.1% misspredicted.

-In the remaining examples, I'm using `doctest <https://github.com/onqtam/doctest>`_ as a unit test framework, which is like `Catch2 <https://github.com/catchorg/Catch2>`_ - but compiles much faster.
-It pairs well with nanobench.
+Nanobench does not come with a test runner, so you can easily use it with any framework you like.
+In the remaining examples, I'm using `doctest <https://github.com/onqtam/doctest>`_ as a unit test framework.

 Examples
 ========